Fitness Model Ainsley Rodriguez Rocks Tiny Pink Bikini for New Core-Focused Workout Video

 TRUNK/ CORE CHALLENGE! ???? .
 Drop some ❤️???????? and save for later ???????? .
 Slide 1: Resistance band twist x 12 reps each side Slide 2: Overhead resistance bend x 12 reps each side Slide 3: Trunk rotation x 12 reps each side Slide 4: Alternating row w/ trunk reach x 1 min .
 Repeat for 3 rounds! ???????? . #abworkout #coreworkout #abchallenge

-In one of her other bikini-clad videos, Ainsley focuses on training her glutes with a series of exercises that include jump squats, lying hip abductions, side steps, bear crawl alternating kickbacks, and banded hip thrusts She recommended doing this circuit for three rounds as well.
+In one of her other bikini-clad videos, Ainsley focused on training her glutes with a series of exercises that include jump squats, lying hip abductions, side steps, bear crawl alternating kickbacks, and banded hip thrusts.
+She recommended doing this circuit for three rounds as well.

 View this post on Instagram